 Increasingly companies are doing just that: using social networking sites to learn more about customers and prospects, so they can deliver more targeted marketing.
 However, these firms must tread carefully and respect customers’ privacy, or risk a customer backlash.

 - 70 percent of U.S. Facebook users are comfortable with the personal information they share on the network.

 - 50 percent of social media users in 21 countries are unhappy with Facebook’s privacy controls.

 - 30 percentof respondents are displeased with the privacy controls on Twitter and Google+, respectively.

-Companies can take a number of precautions to ensure that they don’t overstep their bounds when using customer information available via social media.
-Here are five steps for marketers to balance customers’ expectations for privacy with the availability of data for relevant marketing.
+Companies should take precautions to ensure that they don’t overstep their bounds when using customer information available via social media.
+The goal is for marketers to balance customers’ expectations for privacy with the availability of data for relevant marketing.